Confused-APE/Confused-APE.github.io/_posts/2023-05-11-Reversing-WannaCry-Ransomware-Internals.md

 ![tasksche.exe](/images/2023-11-11-Reversing-WannaCry-Ransomware/13.png)

-Following it, there are two calls to sprintf which compose Buffer string as “C:\\WINDOWS\\tasksche.exe” and NewFileName string as “C:\\WINDOWS\\qeriuwjhrf” respectively.
+Following it, as can be seen above, there are two calls to sprintf which compose Buffer string as “C:\\WINDOWS\\tasksche.exe” and NewFileName string as “C:\\WINDOWS\\qeriuwjhrf” respectively.

 Then there is call to MoveFileExA, where: